saulpatinojr/Personal-WAFLens/README.md

 - Once created, you'll need the **Project ID**.

 ### 2. Link Your Local Project
-- Update the `.firebaserc` file with your Firebase Project ID.
-Replace `waflens-7c15e` with the actual ID from the Firebase console.
+- The `.firebaserc` file is already configured with your project ID: `waflens-7c15e`.
-    ```json
-    {
-      "projects": {
-        "default": "waflens-7c15e"
-      }
-    }
-    ```
 - Log in to Firebase using the CLI:
     ```bash
     firebase login
     ```

 ### 3. Environment Variables

-- For sensitive data used in your front-end, create a `.env.local` file in the root directory.
-This file is ignored by Git and is safe for local development secrets.
+#### Gemini API Key
+This project uses Genkit to interact with Google's Gemini models, which requires an API key.
+You can get a key from [Google AI Studio](https://aistudio.google.com/app/apikey).

+-   **Local Development**: Create a file named `.env.local` in the root of your project and add your API key to it:
     ```
-    NEXT_PUBLIC_API_KEY="your-public-api-key"
+    GEMINI_API_KEY="your-api-key-here"
     ```
-- For Firebase Functions, set environment variables using the Firebase CLI.
-This is the secure way to store secrets like API keys for your backend services.
-    ```bash
-    firebase functions:config:set your_service.key="your-api-key" your_service.id="your-service-id"
-    ```
+    This file is included in `.gitignore` and will not be committed to your repository.

+-   **Production (Firebase)**: You must add the Gemini API key as a secret in GitHub Actions so the deployment workflow can access it.
+    1. In your GitHub repository, go to **Settings > Secrets and variables > Actions**.
+    2. Click **New repository secret**.
+    3. Name the secret `GEMINI_API_KEY`.
+    4. Paste your API key as the value.

 ---